Nvidia launches $100M supercomputer for U.K. health research

 Nvidia is launching the $100 million Cambridge-1, the most powerful supercomputer in the United Kingdom, and it is making it available to external researchers in the U.K. health care industry.

 The machine will be used for AI research in health care, and it’s one of the world’s fastest supercomputers.
-Nvidia will make it available to accelerate research in digital biology, genomics, climate science, and quantum computing.
+Nvidia will make it available to accelerate research in digital biology, genomics, and quantum computing.

 Nvidia is collaborating with AstraZeneca, maker of one of the COVID-19 vaccines, to fuel faster drug discoveries and creating a transformer-based generative AI model for chemical structures.
 Transformer-based neural network architectures, which have become available only in the last several years, allow researchers to leverage massive datasets using self-supervised training methods, avoiding the need for manually labeled examples during pre-training.